mik-laj/airflow-docker-compose-examples/README.md

 Configuring Docker-Compose deployments requires in-house knowledge of Docker Compose.
 This repository contains a few examples showing some popular customization that will allow you to easily adapt the environment to your requirements If none of the examples meet your expectations, you can also use a script that generates files based on a template, just like Helm, to generate files for Kubernetes.

 All pre-generated examples are automatically tested on CI to verify their correctness.
-The published files are compatible with Airflow 2.2.0.
+The published files are compatible with Airflow v<!-- AIRFLOW_VERSION_START -->2.2.1<!-- AIRFLOW_VERSION_END -->.
 Files for older versions can be created using [a generator](#generate-your-docker-composeyaml-file).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->